CHIA-AN-YANG/Multi-Language-Word-Counter/README.md

 # Multi-Language-Word-Counter
-Files to compose an online word counter that can count Mandarin, Japanese, English, as well as Indonesia...etc.
+Files to compose an online word counter that can count Mandarin, Japanese, English, as well as Indonesian letters...etc.

 This work is originally in Mandarin.
 English version may be added in the future.